opattison/olivermakes/_posts/2014-12-12-fujifilm-vector.md

 - **It is robust:** it works even without specialized software – its source can be edited in a text editor.
 It is implemented in XML, so the source can be viewed and edited very easily.
 Browser support for it is pretty good as well.
 - **It is flexible:** it can be served as a background image with CSS, in an HTML `<img>` tag, or even inline as an `<svg>` element (which can be styled and animated with CSS and JavaScript).

-I use SVG for all of the graphics on this site, with all three of these methods depending on the context.
+I use SVG for all of the graphics on this site, with all three of these methods depending on performance and semantic context.

 {% endcapture %}